-Make it easy to agree: Make them an offer that no reasonable person who had an interest in your product or service could easily refuse.
+Make it easy to agree.
+Make them an offer that no reasonable person who had an interest in your product or service could easily refuse.
 Make sure it has a very high perceived value but doesn't cost you very much at all.

-How Should You Say It?
+How should you say it?
+Probably with the fewest amount of words as possible.
 Picture the size of a typical postcard; they're bigger than a business card but not quite a flyer.
 That's the amount of room you're working with.
 So words are at a premium and not to be wasted.
-Urgently ask the people on your mailing lists to order from you or contact you for FREE information about your products and services.
+I recommend using bullet points over paragraphs of text.
+You are not trying to close them on the card.
+You are simply trying to move them through the buying process, hopefully to take the next logical action - either call, show up or go to your website.

 For example: "Now is your chance to take advantage of our special offer.
 Don't miss out.
 Call NOW!"
-Then follow-up with these two top tips:
+Then follow up with these two top tips: